Hello everyone! My name is Glenda Sanchez.

-Throughout my short life of 23 yeara, I have been able to explore and experience while learning about myself and who I want to be.
+Throughout my short life of 25 yeara, I have been afforded the opportunity to explore and experience life while learning about myself and who I want to be.
 I find that it is through writing that I most feel at home and truly come to understand how I feel and think.
 Although my relationship with writing is a roller coaster, when I do feel inspired to write I feel whole.

 “Writing is the window of the soul that is sheltered with words needed to be written down.” -Glenda Sanchez